ChunYen-Chen/Calab-new-web/README.md

 ## TODO
 ### Fix
-* fix the figure of project and member => use github workflow?
 * fix the small width layout
 * let the content change width to be a variable in css (complex!!!)
 * check the mobile version (include the css setting)